Yasashari/Smart-Contract-Vulnerabilities---Security-/README.md

 ## 7. Hiding code - Another example
       Created a reentrancy vulnerability intentionally but no one is able withraw money from it.

+## 8. Front running
+      hijacking the data from mem pools and do the same transaction with high gas .
+      You can avoid this using flashbots.